 Frequently Asked Questions

-The Alpine Raid 2 Day Ride – Saturday 26th and Sunday 27th January 2019
+The Alpine Raid 2 Day Ride – Saturday 25th January 2020

 No – this event is all about personal achievement.
 It is not racing.
 It is about endurance and self-reliance, completing not competing.
 To complete is to win.

 Support is provided with water and food available on-course, medical support and emergency services, and mobile moto marshals, but ultimately we want you to challenge yourself and achieve something truly remarkable on the day, whether you ride 60km or take on the Ultimate challenge and ride the 320km route.

 Yes – after years of asking people to qualify, except for the 320km Ultimate ride we now believe those who enter, know what is involved and the fitness required to successfully complete their chosen challenge.

 For the 320km Ultimate ride you’ll be asked to demonstrate that you’ve completed other rides of similar difficulty in the recent past – for example the 250km ACE in a previous year, Fitz’s Epic, or the 3 Peaks ride.
 We will also accept verifiable evidence of training rides from online sites such as Strava.

 They are very lumpy!
 This is the Victorian Alps and all the rides involve significant climbs with some steep sections.
 For example, the 250km course has 6 major climbs, three of which have an average gradient of greater than 6%.

 Only about 30% and one climb of the ACE250 is shared with the 200km course.
 Given there is an extra 50km to ride, another 700m to climb with much steeper grades at times, it would be fair to say that the ACE is somewhat more difficult.
 25 to 30% more difficult, are the most common answer from riders who have completed both.